 The Department of Recreation, Parks and Cultural Activities commissions compose a formal system through which citizens can advise City Council on issues affecting the City.
 All meetings are open to the public.
 Position vacancies are advertised in the local newspapers and through civic associations.
-For a list of vacancies, to submit an application or for additional information, call the Department of Communications and Public Information at 703.746.4800 or by visiting the Communications and Public Information website.
+For a list of vacancies, to submit an application or for additional information, visit Boards & Commissions.

 Alexandria Park & Recreation Commission